bradendubois/do-calculus/wiki/Markovian Models.md

-This document outlines the structure of how to create a causal model for use in the package, such as in the [[API|Do API]].
+This document outlines the structure of how to create and represent a Markovian model for use in the package, such as in the [[API|Do API]].

 Models are inherently **DAGs** (Directed Acyclic Graph), where each variable in a model is also represented as a vertex in the DAG.